Villavu/Simba/Doc/sphinx/scriptref/bitmaps.rst

     function CreateBitmap(w,h :integer) : integer;

 Create a bitmap with width *h* and height *h*.
-Returns the bitmap reference.
+Returns the reference to the created bitmap.

+.. _scriptref-freebitmap:

 FreeBitmap
 ----------